How to keep yourself, your animals, your investment, and your food supply safe

-Require that visitors to your farm wear protective footwear/coveralls.
+Require that visitors to your farm wear protective footwear and coveralls.

 Know, and follow, what regulations apply to you for the movement of your animals.

-Wash your truck/trailer, clean & disinfect boots and equipment, and change outer clothing before going home.
+Wash your truck and trailer, clean and disinfect boots and equipment, and change outer clothing before going home.

 If haulers come to you, provide a separate loading area for them.
 Require that equipment brought onto the farm is clean, and that haulers put on clean footwear or coverings.

-When away from your home farm with animals, minimize direct contact with other animals, manure, and don't share any equipment.
+When away from your home farm with animals, minimize direct contact with other animals, manure, and do not share any equipment.

 After bringing your animals back to your farm, isolate them for 21 days and watch for signs of illness.

 Thorough disinfection of surfaces and equipment is a 2-step process: clean first, and then disinfect.